IeuanEvans/Data-Minning-Project/README.md

 Step One: Data Mining/Web Scraping

 I needed a way of extracting data off ProCyclingStats.com and storing it in a format ready for analysis.
-To learn how to achieve this on Corey Schafer's YouTube channel, he has a tuturial on webscrape using BeuatifulSoup and Requests libraries.
+Corey Schafer's YouTube channel has a tuturial on webscrape using BeuatifulSoup and Requests libraries, in addition to beuatifulsoup documentation on crummy.com.

+The script goes through each race results and rider profile page and writes the relavent statistics to a pandas dataframes (e.g. date, distance, average speed, top-10 wins etc.).
+See below

 Step Two: Data Cleaning and Processing